p-groarke/wsay/readme.md

  "sentence"    Sentence to say.
 You can use speech xml.

 Options:
+ -c, --clipboard                   Speak currently copied text (the text in your clipboard).
  -i, --input_text <value>          Play text from '.txt' file.
 Supports speech xml.
  -I, --interactive                 Enter interactive mode.
 Type sentences, they will be spoken when you press enter.
                                    Use 'ctrl+c' or type '!exit' to quit.